Azure/azure-quickstart-templates/matlab-cluster/README.md

         RDP connection will be closed automatically.

 -   Save the VM image:

-    -   Open an Azure PowerShell window in Admin mode run the following commands; the result will be a VHD file saved in the storage account created previously.
+    -   Using your local computer, open a Windows PowerShell window in Admin mode run the following commands; the result will be a VHD file saved in the storage account created previously.

             # Login - provide your Azure account credentials when prompted
             Login-AzureRmAccount